November 26, 2024 in Audio, Industry | Permalink | Comments (0)

 surround sound system.

-Does the upcoming change in broadcasting frequency have any
+Does the upcoming change in broadcasting frequency have any impact on the reception?

 It depends.
 If you’re getting your TV shows from cable or